 Argaty Red Kites is a red kite feeding station located close to many of our parks in Argyll.
 The facility is purpose-built to allow visitors to enjoy the birds without disturbing the red kite population.

 Another bird of prey which hunts for fish is the Osprey.
 It has vision that is specifically adapted for locating underwater prey from the air.

 Once an Osprey has spotted a fish, it will stalk it and then momentarily hover before plunging into the water feet first to grab its prey.

 Ospreys are native to the UK but were driven to extinction in 1916.
 However, their numbers have been steadily increasing since reintroduction in 1967 and it is approximated that there were 240 breeding pairs in 2012.

 Ospreys can be found in Scotland in Speyside, the Cairngorms and Perthshire.
-The Loch of the Lowes Wildlife Reserve provides a safe haven for many ospreys in Scotland and the Scottish Wildlife Trust have a live webcam (above) of an Osprey's nest so you can watch these fantastic birds 24/7.
+The Loch of the Lowes Wildlife Reserve provides a safe haven for many ospreys in Scotland if you would like to see them for yourselves.

 The Majestic Scottish Wild Cat

 It's extremely unlikely you'll be able to see a Scottish Wild Cat in the wild so you're best bet is to see them at The Highland Wildlife Park near Aviemore.

 The Scottish Wildcat is Britain's only wild feline and only remaining large predator.

-Scottish Wildcats are classified as Vulnerable by the International Union for Conservation of Nature and it is estimated that there are between 100 and 300 in the wild, concentrated in very remote locations.
+Scottish Wildcats are classified as Critically Endangered and it is estimated that there are between 100 and 300 in the wild, concentrated in very remote locations.